 The Winnebago Industries, Inc. Stock Option Plan for Outside Directors (the "Outside Directors Option Plan") provides that each director who is not a current or former full-time employee of the Company or a subsidiary (an "Outside Director") will receive an option to purchase 10,000 shares of Common Stock.
 Pursuant to the Outside Directors Option Plan, each Outside Director as of May 7, 1992 (consisting of Messrs.
 Croonquist, Elwick and Shuster) automatically received an option to purchase 10,000 shares of Common Stock at a price of \$5.50 per share.
-In addition, each person who first becomes a member of the Board of Directors as an Outside Director after May 7, 1992 will automatically receive an option to purchase 10,000 shares of Common Stock as of the date on which such person first becomes an Outside Director.
-Under this provision, Frederick M. Zimmerman received an option to purchase 10,000 shares of Common Stock on December 16, 1992 at a price of \$9.00 per share and Francis L. Zrostlik received an option to purchase 10,000 shares of Common Stock on December 15, 1993 at a price of \$8.875 per share.
-In addition, under this provision, Donald W. Olson will receive an option to purchase 10,000 shares of Common Stock if he is elected as a Director.
+In addition, each person who first becomes a member of the Board of Directors as an Outside Director after May 7, 1992 will automatically receive an option to purchase 10,000 shares of

+Common Stock as of the date on which such person first becomes an Outside Director.
+Under this provision, Frederick M. Zimmerman received an option to purchase 10,000 shares of Common Stock on December 16, 1992 at a price of \$9.00 per share, Francis L. Zrostlik received an option to purchase 10,000 shares of Common Stock on December 15, 1993 at a price of \$8.875 per share and Donald W. Olson received an option to purchase 10,000 shares of Common Stock on December 14, 1994 at a price of \$10.00 per share.
 No option is exercisable during the first year after the date such option is granted.
 Thereafter, the options are exercisable for a period of ten years from the date each such option is granted.
 Notwithstanding the foregoing, in the event of a merger, consolidation, dissolution or liquidation of the Company, the expiration dates of any outstanding options may be accelerated and the dates on which outstanding options may be exercised may be accelerated, but the effectiveness of such acceleration and any exercise of options pursuant thereto with respect to shares in excess of the number of shares that could have been exercised in the absence of such acceleration, is conditioned upon, among other requirements, the consummation of the merger, consolidation, dissolution or liquidation.
 The purchase price of options granted under the plan is equal to 100 percent of the fair market value per share of the Common Stock at the time the option is granted.
-At August 27, 1994, options for 50,000 shares were outstanding under the Outside Directors Option Plan and options for 50,000 shares were available for grant thereunder.
+At August 26, 1995, options for 60,000 shares were outstanding under the Outside Directors Option Plan and options for 40,000 shares were available for grant thereunder.